rsunderscore/rsunderscore.github.io/README.md

 permalink: index.html
 author: RS_
 date: 2022-02-11
-description: main portal page
+description:
 ---

 Currently attempting to get my bearings and brush-up on web development so that I can make this site more robust.
 Hopefully that will also help me with Flask and Django sites, if I find a place to host them in the future.
 This page will act as a portal to project documentation, blog posts, and other resources as I find them.

 You can get my history on the [about](about.html) page if that is of interest to you.
+Or check out the [pdf version of my resume](Sunderland5 2021.pdf).

 ## links